< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On the night of Thursday, December 14 and Friday, December 15, 2006, a gale-force wind storm ravages Washington, leaving millions of state residents without electric power.
 Fourteen people will die from the effects of the storm and from carbon monoxide poisoning.
 Governor Christine Gregoire declares a state of emergency in 17 Western Washington counties.
 It will be 11 days before electric service is restored to all customers in Western Washington.
 Damages will exceed hundreds of millions of dollars.
-The storm will be named Hanukkah Eve Wind Storm of 2006.
+The tempest will be named the Hanukkah Eve Wind Storm of 2006.

 A Poisonous Tail

 For several days before December 14th, meteorologists predicted that heavy winds would strike Western Washington as the "poisonous tail" (The Seattle Times), December 16, 2006) of a low-pressure system blowing into the state from the southwest.
 Such gales hit the region about every 15 years with significant storms doing damage in 1993, 1962, 1958, 1934, and 1921.